 05 of 07

-Once you have enjoyed this garlic scape pesto that tastes wonderful on freshly cooked pasta, you may throw away your other pesto recipes.
-Green garlic scapes are combined with fragrant basil, pine nuts or walnuts, Parmesan cheese, olive oil and salt, to create a homemade sauce that's delicious on pasta, grilled meats, or just spread on a toasted baguette.
+Once you have enjoyed this garlic scape and basil pesto that tastes wonderful on freshly cooked pasta, you may throw away your other pesto recipes.
+Green garlic scapes are combined with fragrant basil, pine nuts or walnuts, Parmesan cheese, olive oil, and salt, to create a homemade sauce that's delicious on pasta, grilled meats, or just spread on a toasted baguette.
 This recipe freezes well, so you can make a big batch on the weekend for quick and easy weeknight meal preparation.

 06 of 07